 - Specific access device settings macOS

-Manage Linux Endpoint Settings area - Ability to select access rights on Linux Endpoint Settings area.
+Manage Linux Endpoint Settings area - Ability to select access rights on the Linux Endpoint Settings area.

 - Specific access device settings Linux

-Manage Email Security Network Settings area - Ability to view and/ or edit the Email Security Network Settings area.
+Manage Email Protection Network Settings area - Ability to view and/ or edit the Email Security Network Settings area.

 - View email security network settings